troy-harris/interview_automation_test/README.md

 Task 3: Short description of what techniques you may have used to come up with a set of testing scenario's

-Task 4: Automate one of your scenario's, using Ruby using a POM framework of your choice.
+Task 4: Automate one of your scenario's, using Ruby using a Page Object Model (POM) framework of your choice.